redis-developer/redis-playground/docs/tutorials/vectorsets/readme.md

 - Element similarity with logical filter
   ![ele-similarity-logical-filter](./images/ele-similarity-logical-filter.png)

-Tip: In the Redis Playground, check the left sidebar for more filter options, including: Arithmetic filters, Comparison filters and Containment filters
+Tip: In the Redis Sandbox, explore additional filter options in the left sidebar, including arithmetic filters, comparison filters, and containment filters.

 ## Similarity Search with Specified Vectors

-The [`VSIM`](https://redis.io/docs/latest/commands/vsim/) command can also search for elements similar to a **vector you provide directly**, instead of using an existing element’s vector.
+The [VSIM](https://redis.io/docs/latest/commands/vsim/) command can also search for elements similar to a **vector you provide directly**, instead of using an existing element’s vector.

 This is useful when:

 - You have a **new piece of text, image, or audio** not in your dataset.
 - You have already generated its vector embeddings using the **same model and dimensions** used when seeding the Vector Set.

-### Syntax
+### VSIM

 ```sh
 VSIM {vectorSetKey} VALUES {embeddingDimension} {embeddingValues...} WITHSCORES WITHATTRIBS